Lucia's Blog: 2016-02-14

 "Then he will say to those on his left, ‘Depart from me, you cursed, into the eternal fire prepared for the devil and his angels."

 So Satan was good when God created him, and now he is evil with his own angels, whom he leads in rebellion against God.
 They were expelled from heaven as a result of their disobedience.
 Some of the angels chose to break God's law by not keeping their real domain.
 They departed from the position God had established for them.
-So, why did they do that and when?
+So, why did they do that, and when?
 Unfortunately, we can't answer these questions because the Bible does not tell us.
-We can be sure that this rebellion took place before Adam and Eve were tempted in Genesis 3 since Satan appears to be playing his role as the adversary.
+We can be sure that this rebellion occurred before Adam and Eve were tempted in Genesis 3 since Satan appears to be playing his role as the adversary.

 III.
 WHY HAS SATAN PLACED HIMSELF AGAINST BOTH GOD AND MAN?

 Although the Bible does not explicitly give us the answer to this question, it seems that after Satan rebelled and it became evident that he would be punished for his sin, he became angry and bitter and had an enormous desire for revenge.
 You see, Satan lost, and no one likes to lose!
-So how was Satan going to get revenge against God?
-How could he hurt God the Creator who was stronger and more powerful than he?
-Of course, he could not hurt God directly, but maybe he could hurt Him indirectly.
+So, how was Satan going to get revenge against God?
+How could he hurt God the Creator, who was stronger and more powerful than he?
+Of course, Satan could not hurt God directly, but maybe he could hurt Him indirectly.
 Who could he target?
 Mankind!
 Why?
 Because man is made in the image of God (deity).
 He is God's master creation on earth.
 Satan and his evil angels realized how pleasant it was going to be to spoil the apple of God's eyes!
 Therefore, it is through mankind that Satan was going to get his revenge on God.

 Without a doubt, Satan is aware that his case is hopeless and that he cannot overpower God.
-But he also knows that he can indirectly hurt God by getting men to sin and forsake their Creator.
+But he also knows he can indirectly hurt God by getting men to sin and forsake their Creator.
 That is why he prowls among us, seeking to destroy us as our adversary, "like a roaring lion, seeking someone to devour."
 (I Peter 5:8).
 Satan's great desire is to take as many souls as he can to hell with him.
 This is his plan for revenge.
 It is a war against God.
 He will do everything in his power to accomplish his diabolic plan.
 Indeed, he is our biggest "enemy" (Matt.
 13:39).

 IV.
 WHY HAS GOD ALLOWED SATAN TO CONTINUE TO EXIST?

-If Jesus called Satan a "murderer" in John 8:44, one might be wondering why has God not put him to death like other murderers?
+If Jesus called Satan a "murderer" in John 8:44, one might be wondering why God has not put him to death like other murderers?
 (Numbers 35:16).
 What is God's justification for allowing one like Satan to be so wicked and continue living?
 In Luke 20:33-36 we might find at least one clue.
 In this passage, Jesus spoke of the righteous who one day would be worthy of living in heaven.
 Jesus declared:

 "For they cannot die anymore because they are equal to angels... "

 Surely, if God wanted to eradicate Satan's existence, He would utterly destroy him.
-God has all power to do that.
+God has all the power to do that.
 However, the fact that God has allowed Satan to exist might suggest that perhaps God has a reason or purpose for Satan.
 Consider what God said to Pharaoh in Exodus 9:15-16

 "For by now I could have put out my hand and struck you and your people with pestilence, and you would have been cut off from the earth.
 But for this purpose I have raised you up, to show you my power, so that my name may be proclaimed in all the earth."

-Perhaps, God wants to show His power through Satan as He did through Pharaoh.
+Perhaps God wants to show His power through Satan as He did through Pharaoh.
 Do you think this might be a possibility?
 Why did God show His power through Pharaoh?
 Because of Pharaoh's stubbornness and rebellion, God was able to work many miracles to free His people.
 In doing all this, His name was exalted throughout all the earth.

 IV.
 WHAT IS SATAN'S PRIMARY PURPOSE OR GOAL?

 As I said earlier in this study, Satan's primary purpose or goal is to get revenge against God through mankind.
-Ultimately his mission is to destroy mankind in hell!
+Ultimately, his mission is to destroy mankind in hell!
 Suffering forever with him in the "lake of fire" (Rev. 20:10).
 Consider some of Satan's descriptions in the Bible:

 • The adversary (Zech.
 3:1).